Christianity in the 15th century: Religious rights under the Ottoman Empire

 Islam recognized Jesus as a great prophet and considered Christians as another People of the Book.
 But it imposed severe penalties including frequent deaths for non Muslims.
 As such, the Church was not extinguished nor was its canonical and hierarchical organization completely destroyed.
 Its administration continued to function though in lesser degree, no longer being the state religion.
 One of the first things that Mehmet the Conqueror did was to allow the Church to elect a new patriarch, Gennadius Scholarius.
 The Hagia Sophia and the Parthenon, which had been Christian churches for nearly a millennium, were converted into mosques, yet most other churches, both in Constantinople and elsewhere, remained in Christian hands.
 Because Islamic law makes no distinction between nationality and religion, all Christians, regardless of their language or nationality, were considered a single millet, or nation.
 The patriarch, as the highest ranking hierarch, was thus invested with civil and religious authority and made ethnarch, head of the entire Christian Orthodox population.
 Practically, this meant that all Orthodox Churches within Ottoman territory were under the control of Constantinople.
 Thus, the authority and jurisdictional frontiers of the patriarch were enormously enlarged.

 However, these rights and privileges, including freedom of worship and religious organisation, were often established in principle but seldom corresponded to reality.
 The legal privileges of the patriarch and the Church depended, in fact, on the whim and mercy of the Sultan and the Sublime Porte, while all Christians were viewed as second-class citizens.
 Moreover, Turkish corruption and brutality were not a myth.
 That it was the "infidel" Christian who experienced this more than anyone else is not in doubt.
 Nor were pogroms of Christians in these centuries unknown (see Greco-Turkish relations).
-Devastating, too, for the Church was the fact that it could not bear witness to Christ.
+Devastating, too, for the Church was that it could not bear witness to Christ.
 Missionary work among Muslims was dangerous and indeed impossible, whereas conversion to Islam was entirely legal and permissible.
 Converts to Islam who returned to Orthodoxy were put to death as apostates.
 No new churches could be built, and even the ringing of church bells was prohibited.
 Education of the clergy and the Christian population either ceased altogether or was reduced to the most rudimentary elements.